ahopkins/mayim/docs/src/guide/executors.md

 ## Fetching query

 In the previous example, you may have noticed `query = self.get_query()`.
 This method allows you to fetch the predefined query that *would* have been executed.
 It is helpful in cases where you need to add some more custom logic to your method, but still want to preload your SQL from a `.sql` file.

+When you call `get_query()` with no arguments, it will fetch the query that Mayim thinks should have been run.
+This is based upon the method name.
+You can explicitly pass it a name to retrieve that as seen in the [query fragments](#query-fragments) section.

 ## Custom pools